 Here are a few questions to keep in mind:

-- Are there opportunities to extend where I am currently?
+Are there opportunities to extend where I’m currently working?

-- Do I like the job/location well enough to extend?
+Do I like the job and location well enough to extend my stay?

-- Are there any Life Events coming up that would occur during the next contract?
-Anything that might require you to be in a certain area of the country or perhaps off contract?
+Are there any important life events coming up that would occur during the next contract?
+Is there anything that might require you to be in a certain area of the country or perhaps off contract entirely?

-- Are there enough local activities to keep you entertained if you extended?
+Are there enough local activities to keep you entertained if you extend your stay?

-During the next few weeks you should have given these questions some thought and have a general idea which direction you want to go next.
-I recommend that you touch base with your recruiter as well and give them some ‘vague’ updates ie “I really like it here and MIGHT consider an extension” or “I’m really looking forward to working with you on the next contract and ___ Sounds like a great area to explore next”.
+During the next few weeks you should give these questions some thought and have a general idea of your next direction.
+I recommend that you touch base with your recruiter and give them a vague updates (ie: “I really like it here and might consider an extension” or “I’m really looking forward to working with you on the next contract and __________ sounds like a great area to explore.”)

 The Next Most Important Thing…

-Obtain a reference (or two).
-By this time, your manager and co-workers should have a good feel for the type of work you perform.
-If you have picked up an extra shift or went above and beyond in some way…this will only help your cause.
-Obtain a personal reference.
-I normally attempt to obtain a reference from a direct co-worker or supervisor (someone that actually works with me) as well as from my manager.
+Before you leave your current place of employment, obtain a reference or two.
+By this time, your manager and coworkers should have a good feel for the type of work you perform.
+If you’ve picked up an extra shift or went above and beyond in some way, this will only help your cause.

-I utilize a generic ‘reference’ form that I simply make copies of.
-It’s a 1-5 rating on items like attendance, attention to detail, professionalism, clinical knowledge, etc. At the bottom of the form, there is room for comments and I encourage this section to be filled out.
-Nothing is better than a personal statement about your work performance.
-The form also includes the Hospital Name, Address, contact info as well as the name and title of the person filling out the form.
-I inform the person filling it out that this is for ‘my personal records’ and that the Staffing agency will likely have them fill out an evaluation for the agency.
+When requesting references, I utilize a generic reference form that I simply make copies of and ask my references to complete.
+The form utilizes a 1 to 5 rating scale on items like attendance, attention to detail, professionalism, clinical knowledge, etc. At the bottom of the form, there’s room for comments and I encourage this section to be filled out since nothing is better than a personal statement about your work performance.
+The form also includes the hospital name and address, as well as contact information of the person completing the form.
+I inform the person filling it out that this is for my personal records and that the staffing agency will likely have them complete an official evaluation for the agency.

-These references are a valuable addition to your portfolio.
-Hold onto them and keep them up to date.
+These references are a valuable addition to your portfolio, so hold onto them and keep them up to date.

-The current market is staffing about 2-4 weeks out but there are the occasional contracts that finalize earlier than this, so it’s never to early to start looking.
-So, keep these questions in the back of your mind and give them some thought while you’re searching out the best Cupcakes in town or deciding if you have the nerve to jump out of that airplane and skydive for the first time!
+The current market for travel nurses is staffing about 2-4 weeks in advance, but there are the occasional contracts that finalize earlier than this, so it’s never too early to start looking.